Shin Godzilla: Home media

 In Japan, Shin Godzilla was released on DVD and Blu-ray by Toho on March 22, 2017.
 The film's Japan home video release sold 520,000 units for the DVD version, 100,000 units for the Blu-ray Special Edition, and 55,402 units for the Blu-ray Standard Edition, totaling 675,402 DVD and Blu-ray sales in Japan.
-In North America, the film was released on Blu-ray, DVD and digital on August 1, 2017 by Funimation, which featured an English dub produced by Funimation.
-In the United States, the Blu-ray and DVD grossed $4.5 million in video sales.
+In North America, the film was released on Blu-ray, DVD and digital on August 1, 2017, by Funimation, which featured an English dub produced by Funimation.
+In the United States, the Blu-ray and DVD grossed $5.9 million in video sales.
 In the United Kingdom, the film was released on DVD and Blu-ray by Manga Entertainment on December 4, 2017.
 This release also included the Funimation dub.
-The film was released on DVD and Blu-Ray in the UK on December 4.
-The Blu-Ray edition of the film ranked at no.32 on the UK Blu-Ray chart for the week ending December 16.
+The film was released on DVD and Blu-ray in the UK on December 4.
+The Blu-ray edition of the film ranked at no.32 on the UK Blu-ray chart for the week ending December 16.

+In March 2017, Toho released the film on 4K Blu-ray in Japan.
+In June 2025, GKIDS announced that they would release the film on 4K Blu-ray in North America, following a theatrical re-release.
+The film was released on 4K Blu-ray and re-issued on Blu-ray in North America on October 28, 2025.
+The GKIDS release features a new English dub recorded by NYAV Post.